Okinawa soba: Name

 In modern Japan, the meaning of soba was extended so that it could refer to other types of thin noodles.
 Yakisoba (stir-fried noodles) contain no buckwheat.
 Shina soba, commonly known as Chūka soba (Chinese soba), or rāmen today, is also made from wheat flour.
-Suba(Japanese:Okinawa soba) falls into this category and is made entirely from wheat.
+Okinawa soba falls into this category and is made entirely from wheat.

 Under a fair competition regulation, soba was standardized as "the noodles contain at least 30% of buckwheat."
 This definition caused a problem when Okinawa was returned to Japanese rule in 1972.
-In 1976, the Fair Trade Commission tried to make Okinawa Prefecture drop the name "soba" because Okinawa's suba did not conform to the regulation.
+In 1976, the Fair Trade Commission tried to make Okinawa Prefecture drop the name "soba" because Okinawa's soba did not conform to the regulation.
 The Okinawa Noodle Manufacturing Co-op negotiated with the Fair Trade Commission and as a result it was accepted as one of several exceptions under the name of Okinawa soba.